logicsquad/nanocaptcha/README.md

 What is this?
 -------------
-NanoCaptcha is a Java library for generating text and audio CAPTCHAs.
+NanoCaptcha is a Java library for generating image and audio CAPTCHAs.
 NanoCaptcha is intended to be:

 * Self-contained: no network API hits to any external services.